sfogo/spring-democloud/README.md

 In this demo, M1 and M2 [invocations](https://github.com/sfogo/spring-democloud/blob/master/m1-service/src/main/java/com/vnet/democloud/m1/Application.java) of M3 are feigned.

 ## Actuator
 Spring Cloud stresses the importance of Spring [Actuator](https://spring.io/guides/gs/actuator-service) endpoints as most participants must have them enabled to participate fully (especially for Hystrix streams).
-It also makes you realize the extent of Spring configurability.
+It also shows the extent of Spring configurability.
 Here are some stats (pulled from using the [actuator demo app](../spring-actuator-data)) for demo services that have almost no customization.

 |Application|# of env props|# of config props|# of metrics|
 |---|---|---|---|